mrparkers/terraform-provider-keycloak/docs/resources/keycloak_custom_user_federation.md

 - `priority` - (Optional) Priority of this provider when looking up users.
 Lower values are first.
 Defaults to `0`.
 - `cache_policy` - (Optional) Can be one of `DEFAULT`, `EVICT_DAILY`, `EVICT_WEEKLY`, `MAX_LIFESPAN`, or `NO_CACHE`.
 Defaults to `DEFAULT`.
 - `parent_id` - (Optional) Must be set to the realms' `internal_id`  when it differs from the realm.
 This can happen when existing resources are imported into the state.
+- `config` - (Optional) The provider configuration handed over to your custom user federation provider.

 ### Import